Physical Therapy for Tennis Elbow & Golfer's Elbow in NJ

 Exchange Physical Therapy Group offers a wide variety of treatment options for tennis elbow and golfer’s elbow, whether it’s prescribed non-operative care or post-surgical rehabilitation.
 Our team of physical therapists has the experience and personalized approach to care that can help you return to the activities you love without elbow pain.
 We utilize the latest and most cutting-edge technologies to diagnose and treat your elbow condition and improve your elbow function.

-If you are suffering from tennis elbow or golfer’s elbow, visit one of our Exchange Physical Therapy Group locations in Weehawken or Jersey City.
+If you are suffering from tennis elbow or golfer’s elbow, visit one of our Exchange Physical Therapy Group locations in Jersey City, Hoboken, or Weehawken.
 We are open seven days a week and accept walk-ins so you can come in anytime.
 If you would prefer to schedule an appointment in advance, you can fill out the form on this page.